duinoWitchery/hd44780/examples/hd44780examples/README.md

 - `LCDlibTest`<br>
-This will test various API functions and LCD capabilities
+This will test various API functions and LCD capabilities Diagnostic information is also sent to the serial port.

 - `lcdproc`<br>
 This is a sketch that will allow using an LCD display with the linux/unix